How soon should I start planning my wood stove project?

-For the last several years, we've sold out of some stoves and flue parts for at least a month or two during the heating season.
+For the last years, we've sold out of some stoves and parts for at least a month during the season.
 Every year we increase our Fall inventory as much as we can, and every year the Tiny Living community grows beyond our ability to keep up.

 In addition to seasonal inventory issues, some small stove manufacturers hand-build individual stoves to order.
 That can lead to 6- to 9-month lead times or more!
-If you want to be sure to get the exact stove you want, the earlier you start planning, the better.
+To make sure you get the exact stove you want, early planning is the key.

 When is the best time to shop for a wood stove?

-Try to shop in the Spring or Summer if possible, since that's the slowest season when there are most likely to be sales.
+Try to shop in the Spring or Summer if possible.
+That is the slowest season and there are most likely to be sales.
 Getting your hands on your stove and flue parts early gives you a chance to double-check that you have everything you need before you need it.

-Large heavy items like stoves and stovepipe sometimes get damaged during shipping, so getting your parts early will give you a chance to inspect items for damage and get things repaired or replaced before you need them.
+Large heavy items like stoves and stovepipe sometimes get damaged during shipping.
+When you order them ahead of time it will give you a chance to inspect items for damage and get things repaired or replaced before you need them.